CCali93/fuzzer/README.txt

 |                                                SETUP                                                |
 ======================================================================================================

+1. Extract all files from fuzzer.zip into a directory
-1. Install request and lxml libraries for python
+2. Install request and lxml libraries for python
-2. On the command line change directories to the home directory of the fuzzer program
+3. On the command line change directories to the home directory of the fuzzer program
-3. Run the program on command line: python fuzz.py [discover | test] url OPTIONS
+4. Run the program on command line: python fuzz.py [discover | test] url OPTIONS